 Take these 7 steps to make sure you have an active, optimized LinkedIn profile:

-2. Write a killer headline.
-Hubspot contributor Aja Frost offers four suggestions for writing your headline: tailor it to your audience, include your value proposition, use your prospect’s language and avoid hyperbole.
+Learn how to optimize your LinkedIn headline: tailor it to your audience, include your value proposition, use your prospect’s language and avoid hyperbole.

-5. Share content from your Groups and your connections.
-If you’re short on time (or if you aren’t a confident writer), you can achieve many of the same effects by sharing content from the Groups you participate in or the people you’re connected with instead of your own.
+If you’re short on time (or aren’t a confident writer), you can achieve many of the same effects by sharing content from the Groups you participate in or the people you’re connected with.
 Sharing the content of prospects you’re trying to connect with has the added bonus of turning a cold contact into a warmer lead.

 Consider writing for LinkedIn Pulse, the in-network blogging platform.
-In addition to adding depth and interest to your profile (articles you’ve written show up there), it can also help establish your professional reputation and expertise, and bring new eyes to your profile without the need for active prospecting.
+In addition to adding depth and interest to your profile (articles you’ve written show up there), it can also help establish your professional reputation and expertise.
+It also brings new eyes to your profile without the need for active prospecting.

 It’s not an insignificant investment, but upgrading to LinkedIn’s premium tier can be helpful.
 There are four options to choose from – Career, Business, Sales, and Hiring – and each offers slightly different benefits.
 People who are serious about prospecting will be most interested in the options that offer improved search features, more InMail messages, and better lead management tools, like Business and Sales.